slackapi/deno-slack-api/docs/client.md

 #### Pagination

-A vast majority of Slack API methods support [cursor-based pagination][cursor-based pagination].
+A vast majority of Slack API methods support [cursor-based pagination][cursor-based-pagination].
 To use cursor-based pagination, start by specifying a `limit` parameter to any API method that returns lists of objects, like so:

 ```ts
 const messages = await client.conversations.history({